Because I Love You (September song)

-"Because I Love You" is a song by Swedish singer September from her third studio album Dancing Shoes (2007).
-It was released on 26 November 2008 as a promotional single for September's compilation album Gold.
+"Because I Love You" is a song by Swedish singer Petra Marklund (credited under the alias September) from her third studio album Dancing Shoes (2007).
+It was released on 26 November 2008 as a promotional single for Marklund's compilation album Gold.
 The single was also released in the Netherlands, on 13 July 2009, to promote her compilation album Dancing in Orbit.